 The goal is calm, not anxiety.

-Orb iDog also plans the idea of a suggested route, where the owner can indicate a preferred route for the walk.
+Orb iDog also supports the idea of a suggested route, where the owner can indicate a preferred route for the walk.
 This should be guidance, not an order.
 The walker must be able to deviate when needed for safety, traffic, weather or the dog’s needs.

-In the future, this could allow comparison between the suggested route and the real route, but with reasonable logic and without panic over normal small deviations.
+This can allow comparison between the suggested route and the real route, but with reasonable logic and without panic over normal small deviations.

 FAQ